HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 * Systems **SHALL** be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
 * Systems **SHALL** be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
 In other words, Systems SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
+* Systems SHOULD be capable of displaying the Must Support data elements for human use or storing them for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, Systems **SHALL NOT** include the data elements in the resource instance returned from executing the API requests.
 * When accessing Central Cancer Registry Reporting data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.
 * When data is not available for any of the mandatory elements specified in the IG, a data absent reason extension should be added to satisfy the requirement along with an appropriate value from the [data-absent-reason value set](http://hl7.org/fhir/ValueSet/data-absent-reason).